 - Occasionally used for effect in Bittersweet Candy Bowl.English I Student: Like there's this word in the English dictionary for how I'm feeling right now towards you...David: Mad?English I Student: Like oh ma gawd, yess!

-- Surprisingly, Dr. Schtein of String Theory speaks like this.
+- Surprisingly, Dr. Schtein of String Theory (2009) speaks like this when excited or upset.

 - In El Goonish Shive, "Heidi", AKA Elliot's party girl alter ego, tends to talk like this along with being generally hyperactive.